-Summary of significant accounting policies and other explanatory information
+Summary of significant accounting policies and other explanatory information (All amounts in ₹ unless otherwise stated)

-32. Acquisition of a subsidiary
+32. Acquisition of a subsidlary

 Effective 30 June 2012, the Company has acquired 51% stake in the share capital of NATCO Organics Limited ("acquired entity").
 The acquisition of the interest in the acquired entity is accounted in accordance with the accounting principles laid down under AS 21.
 Accordingly, the excess of the purchase price over the net assets acquired has been recorded as Goodwill in the Consolidated Financial Statements.
 Transactions relating to statement of profit and loss of the acquired entity have been included in the Consolidated Statement of Profit and Loss from the effective date of acquisition.